Cloud Vulnerability DB

 A community-led vulnerabilities database

 The vulnerability allows remote users to access and edit content via the API before changing their initial password, potentially compromising the security of the system.
-This bypass of the password change requirement could lead to unauthorized access and modification of content, affecting both the confidentiality and integrity of the system (Liferay Advisory).
+The impact is characterized by low confidentiality and integrity impacts, with no availability impact (Liferay Advisory).

 Source: This report was generated using AI